TachooDa/walmart-sales-performance-analysis/readme.md

 **1. The DFW Metroplex region contributes the most sales revenue for products in each Walmart branch**

-- CAGR of 28.35% of total sales per product
+- CAGR of 28.35% of total sales per product.
-- $91,172 in 2023
+- $91,172 in 2023.

 **2. In contrast, Walmart branch sales have underperformed in the Far West Texas region**

 - Far West Texas region ranks lowest in terms of Sales Revenue
-- Despite starting from a very low base ($395 in 2019), this region showed remarkable growth to $2,088 in 2023
+- Despite starting from a very low base ($395 in 2019), this region showed remarkable growth to $2,088 in 2023.
-- The average annual sales increase (CAGR) was approximately 51.63%
+- The average annual sales increase (CAGR) was approximately 51.63%.

 **3. Central Texas: Emerging High-Potential Market**

-- Central Texas demonstrates the strongest combined performance with $52,414 in 2023 revenue and a 29.4% CAGR, the highest growth rate among major revenue-generating regions
+- Central Texas demonstrates the strongest combined performance with $52,414 in 2023 revenue and a 29.4% CAGR, the highest growth rate among major revenue-generating regions.
-- This region contributes 23% of total revenue while maintaining growth momentum that exceeds even the DFW Metroplex
+- This region contributes 23% of total revenue while maintaining growth momentum that exceeds even the DFW Metroplex.
-- The company should prioritize expansion and marketing investments in Central Texas as it represents the best opportunity for substantial revenue gains with proven market demand and lower concentration risk than continuing to focus solely on DFW
+- The company should prioritize expansion and marketing investments in Central Texas as it represents the best opportunity for substantial revenue gains with proven market demand and lower concentration risk than continuing to focus solely on DFW.

 **4. West and East Texas: Underperforming Regions Requiring Strategic Review**

-- West Texas and East Texas combine for only 12% of total revenue despite having four years of operation, with West Texas showing the slowest CAGR at 20.6% among all regions
+- West Texas and East Texas combine for only 12% of total revenue despite having four years of operation, with West Texas showing the slowest CAGR at 20.6% among all regions.
-- Both regions have declining revenue share over the period, suggesting they are not keeping pace with company growth or market opportunities
+- Both regions have declining revenue share over the period, suggesting they are not keeping pace with company growth or market opportunities.
-- Management should conduct a profitability analysis and competitive assessment to determine if these regions require operational improvements, increased marketing support, or strategic exit to reallocate resources to higher-performing markets
+- Management should conduct a profitability analysis and competitive assessment to determine if these regions require operational improvements, increased marketing support, or strategic exit to reallocate resources to higher-performing markets.

 ---